-Sher Vancouver runs two peer support groups for queer South Asians called Sher Feline and Sher Jupiter.
-The groups run virtually and in-person usually on a monthly basis.
+Sher Vancouver runs three peer support groups for queer South Asians called Pyar is Pyar (queer South Asian youth and friends 19 to 30), Sher Lotus (queer South Asian queer and trans women, non-binary, and two-spirited people who are 19+), and the Dosti Project Monthly Meetup (queer South Asians and friends 19+).
+Please see shervancouver.com for details.
 They are led by queer South Asian people for queer South Asian people and their friends and allies.

 Want to learn more about this service’s work with Two-Spirit, trans, LGBQ+ people?

 We invite all service providers listed on MindMapBC to answer the following questions.
 These questions were developed in collaboration with community members, researchers, and mental health and other service providers.
 They're intended to help us understand what a service provider or organization is doing to affirm and support sexual and gender diverse service users.

 Want to learn more about our screening questions and filters?

 Are the forms used in your practice inclusive of various sexual orientations and gender identities (e.g., opportunities to fill in pronouns, etc.)?